atlaschiew/deployment_sop/README.md

 6. Have you setup check script to ensure work is fine?
 It is advisable that run check script more frequent if you new deployment is critical.

+7. For any spending action.
+Please ensure that
+    - Transfer page has preview and confirmation and TAC requirement.
+    - Add minimum spend (to prevent end user fill in -ve amount)
+    - Duplicate insert prevention.

-7. Remember to keep monitor from time to time.
+8. Remember to keep monitor from time to time.
 This includes
     - Correctness in DB data.
     - Correctness in monetary payout.
     - Check script has no bug and done its work.
     - No duplicate insert.

-8. ...